zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ## Objectives

+- Explore the different ways HTML applies default formatting
-- Explore the text formatting tags for paragraphs and headers
+- Learn about a few of the most common text formatting tags
 - Practice what we've learned by getting some content to appear on a web page

 ### Getting started